flancian/garden/Open Letter to Google.md

 That's what we are setting out to do, anyway.
 Join me? :)

-# Google should be freer, Google should be fairer, Google should be more alive
+# Google should be freer, Google should be fairer, Google should again focus on the user

 This letter contains, in as succinct a way as I could muster, a series of specific proposals to [[Google]] and the community of [[users]].
 Whenever I couldn't expound in full, I try to include [[links]].